polystat/c2eo/project/tests/scripts/readme.md

 &nbsp;
 # Getting started guide

+Should work.
+If it doesn't, [submit an issue](https://github.com/polystat/c2eo/issues), we will fix it.

+&nbsp;
 ## Step 1.
 Main guide
 You have to make sure you have completed this [guide](https://github.com/polystat/c2eo#2-build-llvm--clang)